nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Listing all patients: lspat
 Lists all the patients’ names and corresponding patient ID, displaying any tags attached to them and showing the ward they are in.

-**Warning: `WARD_NAME` is case-sensitive.** `block B ward 2` will refer to a different ward from `Block b Ward 2`

 **Format: `lspat`**
-`WARD_NAME` can be specified to only list patients in the specified ward.
-This field is case-sensitive.
-This is an optional parameter.

 **Examples:**
-`lspat` will list all patients in each ward on the GUI.
-Every ward will be displayed in order, with all patients in each ward.\
+**`lspat`** will list all patients in each ward on the GUI.
+Every ward will be displayed in order, with all patients in each ward.

 [Go back to [Table of Contents](#table-of-contents)]